foonathan/compatibility/README.md

 default is `${CMAKE_CURRENT_BINARY_DIR}` for both.
 `INCLUDE_PATH` is also given to `target_include_directories()`, but note that the generated headers are in a subfolder `comp`.

-* `CPP11`/`CPP14`: Override for the standard detection, if you want to have a newer standard than deduced from the features, or a lower (not recommended).
+* `NOFLAGS`/`CPP11`/`CPP14`: Override for the standard detection, if you want to have a newer standard than deduced from the features, or a lower (not recommended).
 They have priority over the deduction, C++14 over C++11.
+Specify `NOFLAGS` if you do not want to have any compiler flags set.
+The latter is useful for `INTERFACE` libraries which are only there to run the tests and generate the options and headers.

 ## Feature Reference